filipmazurek/spa-artifact/README.md

 ### Analyzing Data

-To analyze data, we include the experimental data results as CSVs from collecting gem5 run data.
-If you plan to run SPA in the Docker container, skip ahead to the section `Reproducing Results`.
+To analyze data, we include the experimental data results as CSVs.

 ### Reproducing Results